DutchOrange-1/DutchOrange-1/README.md

 </div>

 # What
-For some quick checks on some of my projects, include:
+For some quick checks on some of my projects, include: <br>
+Also check out some of my [words of wisdom](./WordsOfWisdom.MD) from past projects (These are more for me).

 ## EMK 310 Robot Race day
 This was a multi-colour line-following car, that was built from the ground up, and coded purely in assembly.
 Check it out [here](https://github.com/DutchOrange-1/EMK310-2026-MARV-Race-G50).